JOIN US AS WE GROW.

 LET'S CONNECT OVER FOOD & STORY.

-BITTER MELONS is a short film about a young line cook, tasked with delivering bitter melons to her estranged father.
-The delivery of the bitter melons doesn't go as planned, instead she creates a healing elixir that opens the door to greater connection with her tribe, family and Cambodian roots.
+BITTER MELONS is a short film about the pain we hold, and the growth we experience when we learn to let go.
+Sophia, a female line cook is tasked with delivering bitter melons to her estranged father.
+The delivery doesn't go as planned, but through personal encounters and challenges involving the bitter melons, she is forced to confront her past and connect with her heart, tribe, and cultural roots.

 I was weak and listless during the summer of 2015.
 My body endured chemotherapy twice a month, and the rest of the month was spent recovering on the couch.
 Time seemed to slow down during what felt like never-ending days.
 There was a lot of TV watching, but I was also afforded time to think.
 Before this, time was at a premium and there was never enough of it.
 After months juggling two jobs; struggling to find creative time for a feature documentary I started; and experiencing numbing heartbreak, I could finally catch my breath.
 In the summer of 2015, I learned to let go of fear and answered the call towards writing a script for BITTER MELONS.